 The external genitals are examined for erythema, excoriations, and swelling.
 A water-lubricated speculum is used to check the vaginal walls for erythema, discharge, and fistulas.
 The cervix is inspected for inflammation (eg, trichomoniasis) and discharge.
 Vaginal pH is measured, and samples of secretions are obtained for testing.
 A bimanual examination is done to identify cervical motion tenderness and adnexal or uterine tenderness (indicating PID).

-Often, the history and physical examination help suggest a diagnosis (see Table: Some Causes of Vaginal Pruritus and Discharge), although there can be much overlap.
+Often, the history and physical examination help suggest a diagnosis (see table Some Causes of Vaginal Pruritus and Discharge Some Causes of Vaginal Pruritus and Discharge ), although there can be much overlap.

 In children, a vaginal discharge suggests a foreign body in the vagina.
 If no foreign body is present and children have trichomonal vaginitis, sexual abuse is likely.
-If they have unexplained vaginal discharge, cervicitis, which may be due to a sexually transmitted disease, should be considered.
+If they have unexplained vaginal discharge, cervicitis Cervicitis Cervicitis is infectious or noninfectious inflammation of the cervix.
+Findings may include cervical or vaginal discharge and cervical erythema and friability.
+Diagnosis is with tests for cervical... read more , which may be due to a sexually transmitted infection, should be considered, and cervical cultures should be done.
 Nonspecific vulvovaginitis is a diagnosis of exclusion.

 In women of reproductive age, discharge due to vaginitis must be distinguished from normal discharge:

-Normal vaginal discharge is commonly milky white or mucoid, odorless, and nonirritating; it can result in vaginal wetness that dampens underwear.
+Normal vaginal discharge is commonly white or clear, odorless, and nonirritating.

 Contact irritant or allergic reactions cause significant irritation and inflammation with comparatively minimal discharge.

-Discharge due to cervicitis (eg, due to PID) can resemble that of vaginitis.
+Discharge due to cervicitis Cervicitis Cervicitis is infectious or noninfectious inflammation of the cervix.
+Findings may include cervical or vaginal discharge and cervical erythema and friability.
+Diagnosis is with tests for cervical... read more (eg, due to PID) can resemble that of vaginitis.
 Abdominal pain, cervical motion tenderness, or cervical inflammation suggests PID.

-In atrophic vaginitis, discharge is scant and may be watery and thin or thick and yellowish.
+In genitourinary syndrome of menopause, discharge is scant and may be watery and thin or thick and yellowish.
 Dyspareunia is common, and vaginal tissue appears thin and dry.

 Vaginal secretions are tested using pH paper with 0.2 intervals from pH 4.0 to 6.0.
 Then, a cotton swab is used to place secretions on 2 slides; secretions are diluted with 0.9% sodium chloride on one slide (saline wet mount) and with 10% KOH on the other (KOH preparation).